meerkat-manor/PeterDocs/README.md

 ## Summary

 PeterDocs is for [Protecting](Encryption.md), [Transferring](SendArchive.md) and [Reconciling](Reconcile.md) documents
-on a remote computer where the computers are isolated or on different networks.
+on a remote computer where the computers are isolated or on different networks and not accessible via file network shares.

 The PowerShell module is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/PeterDocs)